glebkhamin/Analysis-of-protests-and-social-indicators/README.md

-# Protests and Social Indicators: What can social indicators tell us about the type and frequency of protests in some countries?
+# Protests and Social Indicators - What can social indicators tell us about the type and frequency of protests in some countries?
 QM2 Group 1 Project

 Analysis: Python code to filter data and make visualisations